 There is a whole category of horse supplements (and now many feeds) that claim to help to keep your horse calm.
 So there is clearly a demand from riders to improve the behaviour of their horses but how should we go about that process?
-In our view there are two ways of achieving calmness:
+Aside from the obvious discussion around training methods, in our view there are two ways of achieving calmness:

 So what is appropriate behaviour?

 Most of us have sat on a horse that has spooked at a sparrow.
 To be honest if a pheasant flies up from under our horse most of us would understand a spook!
 The important issue is how quickly a horse recognises that a pheasant isn’t a threat; it should work this out in a second or so and quickly become calm again.

 Imagine if every individual in a herd of wildebeest spooked every time a bird flew past or a grass leaf flapped in the wind!
 The whole herd would be jumping and spooking all over the place and when we see them on documentaries, the herd generally appears calm with a constant assessment of threat happening.
 If a true predator arrives on the scene the nearer individuals assess the risk level; are the lions hunting or just walking by?
 They may take action to protect their young, but dashing off in a blind panic isn’t what you see.

 Appropriate behaviour is defined by the horse’s ability to respond appropriately to something it doesn’t immediately understand, but very quickly assess the risk (which is normally nil) and recover its composure quickly.
 Many horses really struggle to do this!

 A test developed in Australia measured the speed at which a horse flees from a scare, for just the first two metres (about half a second).
 This is measuring the immediate reaction to something it doesn’t understand.
 Most of us would expect our horse to flee from something scary, but then very quickly assess the risk and stop.